dnuffer/open_images_downloader/README.md

 # Open Images dataset downloader

 TODO:
-* option to save logs to a file
 * output progress messages to console
 * optionally download 300k urls.
 Thumbnail300KURL field.
 Missing for a number of rows, use the original url in that case.
 * create command line options to control behavior: